comsystan/comsystanj/description/sig-description.md

 ## Signal - Short description of plugins

-### Signal opener
-- Opens signals or plots of floating values (dot decimal numbers)
-- For comma delimited text files
-- The first row must contain the column (signal) headers
-- The first column must contain the row headers or just a subsequent numbering
-- All columns MUST have the same number of rows
-- Maximal row number is 2147483647 or 2^31-1
-- Missing values MUST be filled up with NaN
-- NaNs will be ignored for plot charts
-- NaNs will be ignored by CSAJ signal plugins
-- Conversion of integer to floating numbers with Notepad++ can be found [here](notepadpp/IntegerToFloating.md)
-- Filling up missing values by NaNs with Notepad++ can be found [here](notepadpp/FillNaNs.md)

 ### Autocorrelation
 - Computes the autocorrelation
 - Options for large and small number of data points